Alir3z4/django-blog-book/chapter_2_starting_the_project.md

 ## Summary

-In this chapter we have started our project and created our single `blog` app as well.
+In this chapter we have started our project and created our single `blog`.
 Now, we have all the things we need to start developing our Django Blog.